Chinese Language Assessments

 The CogAT (Cognitive Abilities Test) screening test appraises the students’ learned reasoning abilities that have been developed through in-school and out-of-school experiences.

 The CogAT requires students to demonstrate their reasoning abilities in the three systems most closely related to success in school: verbal, quantitative, and nonverbal reasoning.
-A composite score of 97 or higher will qualify the student to take the full CogAt to see if they qualify for TAG.
+A composite score of 90 or higher will qualify the student to take the full CogAt to see if they qualify for TAG.

 The CogAT screener is given to all third-grade and fifth-grade students each fall.
-Students that are already qualified for TAG do not have to be screened.
+Students who are already qualified for TAG do not have to be screened.
 The CogAT screener is the first three sections of the full test.
 If students qualify to take the full assessment they will be given the remaining seven sections.
 The full CogAT has nine sections in total, three sections for each of the three main batteries: verbal, quantitative, and non-verbal.

-- The parent form must be submitted by November 1st of each school year, to be considered for testing that school year.
+• The parent form must be submitted by November 1st of each school year, to be considered for testing that school year.

 The TAG coordinator will work with teachers to differentiate and enhance the curriculum – not to add more work, but to add higher DOK (Depth of Knowledge)-level questions that allow your students to access the same work.